-Improve Effectiveness and Efficiency

-Indi cators GEF-5 Performance GEF-6 Performance 1.
-Project Cycle Performance 1.1.
-Percentage of projects meeting the project cycle standard of 18 months between PIF approval by Council and CEO endorsement.
-33 percent as of January 2014 monitored 1.2.
-Average time for projects to be processed between PIF approval by Council and CEO endorsement.
-16 months as of January 2014 monitored 1.3.
-Average time for full-sized projects from CEO endorsement to first disbursement.
-Not available (to be presented in AMR, Part II, FY13) monitored 2.
-Results Driven Implementation 2.1.
-Percentage of projects that have received moderately satisfactory or higher ratings on progress towards development objectives.
-89% monitored
+Improve Effectiveness and Efficiency Indicators GEF-5 Performance GEF-6 Performance Project Cycle Performance 1.
+Percentage of projects meeting the project cycle 1.1.
+33 percent as of January monitored standard of 18 months between PIF approval by 2014 Council and CEO endorsement.
+1.2.
+Average time for projects to be processed between 16 months as of January monitored PIF approval by Council and CEO endorsement.
+2014 1.3.
+Average time for full-sized projects from CEO Not available (to be monitored endorsement to first disbursement. presented in AMR, Part II, FY13) Results Driven Implementation 2.
+2.1.
+Percentage of projects that have received moderately satisfactory or higher ratings on 89% monitored progress towards development objectives.